Kornitˣ LGM Virtual Product Creation Guide

 Accessing Categories

-Product Categories are an essential element for managing products, every single product within Product Manager is going to be found within a category.
+Product Categories are an essential element for managing products and every new product created must be placed within a category.

-To access categories, simply head to the "Settings" cog wheel in the bottom section of the system.
-You can then see the "Categories" option which is shown in the below screenshot.
+To view available categories, head to the "Settings" cog wheel in the bottom left corner of the Kornitˣ Platform.
+Click on the "Categories" option which is shown in the below screenshot.

 What do I need?